 Since 1998 she studied composition at the Hanover Hochschule for Music and Theatre with Nigel Osborne as a „young student“.
 In 2000 she began with her regular studies at the same institution with Johannes Schoellhorn (composition) and Klaus Becker (oboe).
 Since 2003 she studied oboe with Burkhard Glaetzner (Berlin).
 After her graduation in both disciplines in 2005, she began with her post-graduate studies in composition with Walter Zimmermann at the Berlin University of the Arts (Meisterschueler exam with distinction).

 Sarah Nemtsov is the recipient of several prizes and scholarships, such as the German Music Authors Prize (Deutsche Musikautorenpreis GEMA) in 2012, the Busoni Composition Prize (Academy of the Arts Berlin) in 2013, 2016 she won the international RicordiLAB composition competition, in 2018 she was awarded the Oldenburg Composition Prize for Contemporary Music.
 She got fellowships from various foundations, such as the German National Merit Foundation, Aribert Reimann Foundation, Berlin Senate, or Foundation Zurueckgeben, as well as a residence at Villa Serpentara (Italy) in 2011.
 2014/2015 Sarah Nemtsov was composer in residence for Philharmonic Orchestra Erfurt (GMD Joana Mallwitz) and her orchestra pieces were featured in three symphonic concerts.
 In 2014 she was teaching (composition/music theatre) at the Musikhochschule Cologne.
-In 2018 (spring semester) she is teaching composition as a DAAD guest lecturer at the University of Haifa, Israel.
+In 2018 (spring semester) she was teaching composition as a DAAD guest lecturer at the University of Haifa, Israel.

 Her chamber opera „Herzland“ (2005) premiered in Hanover in 2006; it was staged at the Bavarian state opera in 2011 (in co-production with Orchester Jakobsplatz Munich).
 Her opera „L’ABSENCE“ (2006-2008) after „Le Livre des Questions“ by Edmond Jabès had its premiere May 2012 at the Munich Biennale.